 5. Lift Large

-This step is certainly not a necessity, but it may help those who are stuck in a rut.
-Shorter, heavier sets, like 5 repetitions instead of 8, will help “shock” your muscles into continuing to grow stronger.
+Shorter, heavier sets, like five repetitions instead of eight, will help “shock” your muscles into continuing to grow stronger.
 Another way to implement this is to simply have one day per week of heavy lifting, followed by a few, less intense days.
-Remember – not too much stress and plenty of rest is what will help you achieve your goal here!
+Remember – don’t overdo it, and get plenty of rest afterwards will help you achieve your goal!